Danny Sanderson

 Danny Sanderson (דני סנדרסון; born November 30, 1950) is an Israeli musician, singer-songwriter and guitarist.
 In 2005, Sanderson received a lifetime achievement award for his contribution to Israeli music.

 Biography

 Sanderson was born in Kibbutz Kfar Blum, Israel.
 His parents were American Jewish immigrants.
 During his childhood, the family eventually moved to Haifa.
 His father worked as the director of El Al's North America department located in New York City, where the family relocated to in 1960.

-While in New York, Sanderson attended the well-known High School of Music and Art, in Manhattan.
+While in New York, Sanderson attended the High School of Music and Art, in Manhattan.
 In 1965, at the age of 15, he started his first band.
 During that time, he wrote his first song.
 In 1968, Sanderson returned to Israel and was drafted into the Israel Defense Forces, serving in a military band.